OUR APPROACH

 How aging better is simply a matter of good science

 At Yoxlo we realized that most people age faster than they should.
-As compared to high performing centenarians, most are experiencing accelerated aging that results in a more than 30-year reduction of their healthspan.
+As compared to healthy centenarians, most are experiencing accelerated aging that results in a more than 30-year reduction of their healthspan.

 This is our starting point to search for biologically-modifiable mechanisms that are responsible for accelerated aging in common people.